 Round 1: Multiple Offers without Escalation Clauses.

-This is the real story of a multiple offer scenario.
 For the sake of privacy, the names of the buyers and the dollar amounts have been changed.
-In reality, there were four offers and two had escalation clauses.
+There were four offers and two had escalation clauses.
 But what if there had been no escalation clauses?
 What would have been the outcome?
 The listing price of the home was $518,000.

 Price isn’t all that matters – closing date, the amount of earnest money, and the downpayment can influence the seller’s pick.
 With that in mind, let’s pretend you are the seller.